Links on Android Authority may earn us a commission. Learn more.

 We’ve already talked about the free plans and their limitations in the first section of this post, so now let’s take a closer look at the premium plans the two services offer.
 Spotify and YouTube Music have very similar prices in the US.

 Spotify’s individual monthly subscription will set you back $9.99 per month, while a two-user plan, called Duo, will cost $12.99 per month.
 The price is lowered to $4.99 if you’re a student.
 You can also get a family plan that supports up to six accounts for $15.99.

-However, Google also offers a YouTube Premium subscription that will appeal to those who love watching YouTube videos.
-The subscription costs just $2 more per month and includes both YouTube Music and YouTube Premium.
+However, Google also offers a YouTube Premium subscription that appeals to those who love watching YouTube videos.
+The subscription costs just $2 more per month and includes YouTube Music and YouTube Premium.
 YouTube Premium gets rid of ads.
 You can also download YouTube videos and take advantage of background play, which means that a video’s audio won’t stop playing if you close the app or turn off your phone screen.